CompileZero/elixir-website/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Learn Phoenix and Elixir in the most comprehensive manner"
 permalink: /
 ---

-# The Only Elixir Learning Kit you will ever need
+# The Only Elixir & Phoenix Learning Kit you will ever need
 {: .fs-9 }

+### Learning Elixir and Phoenix is tectonic, given the feeble amount of resources present online and the scope of the topic being very wide.
 There is a lack of good resources online.
 Most of the content is either outdated or irrelevent as of 2020.
 The current documentation of both Elixir and Phoenix is difficult to understand.
 There is no clear roadmap as to how to progress in the Elixir-Phoenix Journey.
 Most people don't know if Phoenix is the right choice for them.
 This repo provides the roadmap, main concept guides, cheatsheets, project based learning, and important resources along the way.
 {: .fs-6 .fw-300 }